 #35.
 Only Human-Jonas Brothers: So the Jonas Brothers has another song in the Top 40 and it’s called Only Human.
 I’m not feeling it.
 The production feels stiff and lightweight, like it was an unreleased MAGIC! song (remember that group?).
 Joe Jonas handles the majority of the vocals and he doesn’t sound good at all.
 This song isn’t as terrible as Cool, but it’s still pretty bad.
 I give it a 1/5.

 #23.
 Lover-Taylor Swift: So Taylor Swift released her latest album Lover and from what I’ve heard from people, it’s one of her better albums.
 So here’s the title track from that album and it’s alright.
 It’s a simple love song with production that leans heavy into old-school country territory, which is funny considering that Taylor abandoned country a long time ago.
 Taylor Swift fans will love this song, but for me, it’s fine.
-Not something I would listen to again, but fine.
+Not something I would listen to again and it’s no The Archer, but fine.
 I give it a 3/5.

 #21.
 Hot Girl Summer-Megan Thee Stallion ft Nicki Minaj & Ty Dolla Sign: I saw this coming.
 Not just that Megan Thee Stallion was gonna capitalize on her brand catchphrase “Hot Girl Summer” and make a song about it, but that Nicki Minaj was gonna attach herself to the new blood to not draw attention to her fading spotlight.
 Anyways, Hot Girl Summer.
 I want to like this song, but I’m left underwhelmed.
 Megan still delivers and Nicki actually wasn’t that bad here, but what the fuck is Ty Dolla Sign doing here?
 Why is he performing the hook?
 This is supposed to be Hot Girl Summer and he’s so out of place.
 Couldn’t you have gotten Lizzo, Kehlani, or SZA to do the hook instead?
 Or hell, why not use this song as an opportunity to make a 2019 version of the Ladies Night remix?
 Plus, I’m not too crazy about the City Girls sample on the production.
 Look, I get it.
 This wasn’t made for me, this is for women who go out clubbing on the weekend and it does its job.
 Still, I give it a 3/5.